liuqi/kubeflow-on-vsphere/docs/install.md

 ## Installation

-This section provides detailed information about Kubeflow deployment on vSphere with Tanzu.
+That section provides detailed information about Kubeflow deployment on vSphere with Tanzu.

 ### Setup TKG cluster